 But the Telix story becomes compelling given that in late 2021 the company won FDA approval for its prostate cancer imaging product, Illucix (which is also approved here).

 The company is also at phase III stage with a kidney cancer imaging program.

 Beyond that, the company strives for prostate cancer and brain cancer therapies and has a busy slate of 18 studies across eight indications.

-Telix has \$189 million of cash after a recent \$175 million placement and generated modest early revenue of \$4.9 million in calendar 2021.
+The company has \$189 million of cash after a recent \$175 million placement and generated modest early revenue of \$4.9 million in calendar 2021.

 Given the intensity of its activities, the company also burnt through \$80 million.

 Still on radiotherapies, Clarity Pharmaceuticals (CU6) is a 'mini me' version of Telix, in that it focuses on deploying isotopes in an innovate way to test and treat tumors.

 Clarity's key targets are prostate and breast cancers and childhood glioblastoma.

-Clarity listed last year raising \$92 million - then the biggest ASX biotech IPO in history.
-It is now trading at less than half of the \$1.40 listing price, despite news of a 150-patient phase I/II prostate imaging trial sponsored by Nebraska's Urology Cancer Centre.
+Clarity listed in August last year having raised \$92 million - then the biggest ASX biotech IPO in history.

+The stock is now trading at less than half of the \$1.40 listing price, despite news of a 150-patient phase I/II prostate imaging trial sponsored by Nebraska's Urology Cancer Centre and GU Research.

-But the real 'poor man's Telix' status is Radiopharm Thernanostics (RAD), which is also trading at less than half of its November 2021 listing price.
+But the real 'poor man's Telix' status applies to Radiopharm Thernanostics (RAD), which is also trading at less than half of its November 2021 listing price.

 Backed by biotech sector rock star Paul Hopper, Radiopharm plays in the field of low energy radio-isotopes that allow physicians to 'see' and measure distance in the body.